First Nagorno-Karabakh War: Post-ceasefire violence and mediation

-The Nagorno-Karabakh conflict remains one of several frozen post-Soviet conflicts, alongside Georgia's conflicts with Abkhazia and South Ossetia, the Transnistria conflict and the Russo-Ukrainian War.
-Karabakh remains under the jurisdiction of the government of the unrecognized but de facto independent Republic of Nagorno-Karabakh (now the Republic of Artsakh), which maintains its own uniformed military, the Nagorno-Karabakh Defense Army.

-Contrary to media reports that nearly always mentioned the religions of the Armenians and Azerbaijanis, religious aspects never gained significance as an additional casus belli, and the Karabakh conflict has remained primarily an issue of territory and the human rights of Armenians in Karabakh.
 Since 1995, the co-chairs of the OSCE Minsk Group has been mediating with the governments of Armenia and Azerbaijan for a new solution.
 Numerous proposals have been made which have primarily been based on both sides making several concessions.
 One such proposal stipulated that as Armenian forces withdrew from the seven regions surrounding Karabakh, Azerbaijan would share some of its economic assets including profits from an oil pipeline that would go from Baku through Armenia to Turkey.
 Other proposals also included that Azerbaijan would provide the broadest form of autonomy to Karabakh next to granting it full independence.
 Armenia has also been pressured by being excluded from major economic projects throughout the region, including the Baku-Tbilisi-Ceyhan pipeline and Kars-Tbilisi-Baku railway.

 According to Armenia's former president, Levon Ter-Petrosyan, by giving certain Karabakh territories to Azerbaijan, the Karabakh conflict would have been resolved in 1997.
 A peace agreement could have been concluded and a status for Nagorno-Karabakh would have been determined.
 Ter-Petrosyan noted years later that the Karabakh leadership approach was maximalist and "they thought they could get more."
 Most autonomy proposals have been rejected by the Armenians, who consider it as a matter that is not negotiable.
 Likewise, Azerbaijan warns the country is ready to free its territories by war, but still prefers to solve the problem by peaceful means.
 On 30 March 1998, Robert Kocharyan was elected president and continued to reject calls for making a deal to resolve the conflict.
 In 2001, Kocharyan and Aliyev met in Key West, Florida for peace talks sponsored by the OSCE.
 While several Western diplomats expressed optimism, failure to prepare the populations of either country for compromise reportedly thwarted hopes for a peaceful resolution.